In this article:

 - When did the rash start?

 - Are you taking any new medication?

-- Have you been in the outdoors recently, or have you been doing any outdoor activities?
+- Have you been outdoors recently, or have you been doing any outdoor activities?

 - Have you changed any home products, like soap or detergent?

 - Did you consume something that may have triggered this?

 - Where did the rash start?

 Common Home Remedies to Soothe a Foot Rash